sllurp/sllurp/README.md

 File an issue on this GitHub project if you would like help getting another kind of reader to work.

+sllurp is distributed under version 3 of the GNU General Public License.
+See `LICENSE.txt` for details.

 [LLRPyC project]: http://wiki.enneenne.com/index.php/LLRPyC
 [code]: http://sourceforge.net/projects/llrpyc/